 A unit that's being renovated or touched up between tenants is one thing, but take note of how the apartment itself is taken care of.
 Are there warped walls or sloppily applied caulk in the the bath?
 Is the pole in the closet less than level?
 Individually, little things like these aren't deal breakers, but they do serve to give you a picture of how the apartment is maintained overall.
 If you get the sense that upkeep isn't important, you can't expect the service to suddenly improve once you live there.

 Don't be scared to knock on a neighbor's door as you're checking out a new place.
 Hopefully they'll be happy to give you the scoop on the positives and negatives of the building and the neighborhood.
 Make sure to ask about important things like how management deals with problems, the vibe or tone of the building's tenants, and the things that they unexpectedly discovered when they moved in.

 If you can't make contact with an actual person, turn to the internet.
 Try sites like one of these to see what current and past residents are saying about the building: "Yelp" for Landlords: Search These Sites Before You Move In

 Look at the lease

-Of course, you're reading the lease before you sign (right?!?), but try giving it a second look while keeping in mind things that have been problems for you in the past.
-Are you super sensitive to neighbor noise but the lease doesn't contain any noise regulations or specifications about floor padding to muffle footsteps?
-Ask about it.
+Of course, you're reading the lease before you sign (right?!), but try giving it a second look while at the same time minding the things that have been problems for you in past apartments.
+If you're super sensitive to neighbor noise, check if the lease contains any noise regulations, and if not, ask about it.
 Do you get annoyed by pets in the building?
-See if they're allowed.
-Know your triggers and try to keep yourself out a situation that's just asking for trouble.
+Check if they're allowed in the building's standard lease.
+Know your triggers and try to keep yourself out of a situation that's just asking for trouble.